linx02/project-hub/README.md

 - Live link to project
 - GitHub Repo link

-_Additional_: The project image field can either be provided with an image from the users local computer or the "Generate from link" button can be toggled which will then on form submission generate a screenshot from the "live link to project" provided and use as the project image.
+_Additional_: The project image field can either be provided with an image from the users local machine or the "Generate from link" button can be toggled which will then on form submission generate a screenshot from the "live link to project" provided and use as the project image.

 ___Purpose of feature:___
 Provide users with a way to submit their projects to the site for others to see.